Evthron/blog/evthronblog/content/code/shell/index.en.md

 #makepkg.conf
 #-- Command used to run pacman as root, instead of trying sudo and su
 PACMAN_AUTH=(sudo delayed %c)
 '''

+Use parenthesis to create a shell array, which can be appended before other commands.
 Don't put the arguments in quotes, otherwise they will be treated as a single argument.